HICO-DET-SG and V-COCO-SG: New Data Splits for Evaluating the Systematic Generalization Performance of Human-Object Interaction Detection Models: Abstract

 \section{Abstract}

 Human-Object Interaction (HOI) detection is a task to localize humans and objects in an image and predict the interactions in human-object pairs.
-In real-world scenarios, HOI detection models are required systematic generalization, i.e., generalization to novel combinations of objects and interactions, because the train data are expected to cover a limited portion of all possible combinations.
-However, to our knowledge, no open benchmarks or previous work exist for evaluating the systematic generalization performance of HOI detection models.
-To address this issue, we created two new sets of HOI detection data splits named HICO-DET-SG and V-COCO-SG based on the HICO-DET and V-COCO datasets, respectively.
-When evaluated on the new data splits, the representative HOI detection models performed much more poorly than when evaluated on the original splits.
-This reveals that systematic generalization is a challenging goal in HOI detection.
+In real-world scenarios, HOI detection models need systematic generalization, i.e., generalization to novel combinations of objects and interactions, because the train data are expected to cover a limited portion of all possible combinations.
+To evaluate the systematic generalization performance of HOI detection models, we created two new sets of HOI detection data splits named HICO-DET-SG and V-COCO-SG based on the HICO-DET and V-COCO datasets, respectively.
+When evaluated on the new data splits, HOI detection models with various characteristics performed much more poorly than when evaluated on the original splits.
+This shows that systematic generalization is a challenging goal in HOI detection.
 By analyzing the evaluation results, we also gain insights for improving the systematic generalization performance and identify four possible future research directions.
 We hope that our new data splits and presented analysis will encourage further research on systematic generalization in HOI detection.